Christophe-Foyer/IRIS-Voice-Recognition/README.md

 # IRIS-Voice-Recognition

 Voice recognition software written in python with cross-platform compatibility, but meant to be run on raspberry pi.
+Lots of fun commands and easy customization (edit the action function to add more commands) Machine learning using chatterbot for conversations.
+OSMC integration

 # Usage (Linux)